-Many member and friends of Church in the Forest extend their financial support to future generations through a Legacy Gift in their wills, trusts, estate plans, various types of life income, or outright gifts.
+Many members and friends of Church in the Forest extend their financial support to future generations through a Legacy Gift in their wills, trusts, estate plans, various types of life income, or outright gifts.
 All Legacy Gifts are invested in the church’s Fund for the Future, which provides for the capital budget of the church.
 In addition, Legacy givers are honored as members of the church’s Legacy Circle.
 If you have already included the church in your estate plans, please notify us so that we may thank you and include you in the Legacy Circle.

 Among us is a generous gentleman who finds joy in sharing.